How To Define Your Target Market in 7 Steps

 Geographic Segmentation

-The most basic type of market segmentation is geographic segmentation, which may be the simplest to understand.
-However, there are still a lot of applications for it that firms never consider.
+Geographic segmentation is the most basic type of market segmentation, and it may be the simplest to understand.
+However, there are still many applications for it that firms never consider.

 Depending on your needs as a business, the size of the area you target should vary.
-On average, the larger the company, the bigger the places you’ll be targeting.
+On average, the larger the company, the bigger the places you’ll target.
 After all, targeting each postcode separately wasn’t cost-effective when many more people might benefit from your content.

 In total, six factors have to be considered while geographic segmentation is implemented: